Structured Decision-Making: Roadmap to Wise Choices?

 Example: The Holiday Dilemma

 Here’s a super-simple example of how SDM might work, from my friend and colleague Trent Berry.
-He’s the co-founder of Compass Resource Management, based out of Vancouver.
-Compass boasts one of the world’s most masterful teams at designing and facilitating structured decision-making processes for resource and environmental issues.
+He’s an economist, planner, and the co-founder of Re-Shape Strategies.
+Berry helps leaders around the world design and facilitate structured decision-making processes for energy efficient infrastructure and other complex, large-scale projects.

 He explains: “Imagine you and your spouse want to plan a holiday.
 You want to go to Mexico.
 They want to go to Hawaii.
 How do you resolve the difference?
 Well, you start by trying to understand why each other prefers one location or the other.
 What are you really trying to achieve.
 So, you might point out cost, things to do, safety, etc. Those are your objectives or interests.
 Now rather than just arguing about a location, you can discuss the relative merits of each from the perspective of what you each want to achieve. doing that you may discover that some of your facts are wrong – e.g., cost.
 But you’ll also understand how much importance each of you is placing on different things – e.g., cost vs. safety.
 And through the process you may understand each other better and you may actually come up with a third option that meets both of your objectives.
 Not always – but sometimes.
 Really, structured decision making is similar to what used to be called ‘interest-based negotiation’.
 The only way it may differ is there is the discussion goes beyond two private parties and the focus is on not only understanding interests but also doing a better job of really understanding how different options perform across interests.
 Its a marriage of science and values.”